Micro Dream Form ValidateMicro Dream Form Validate

 Class Method

 A method can be defined in the current class, and its name can be used as the processor method.
-The method name should follow this convention: lowercase method name + Processor
+The method name should follow this convention: lowercase method name + Processor, for example:

 class Test extends Validate